Traveling to Istanbul Turkey? Grab this Istanbul hidden gems list and avoid crowds with these 23 secret things to do in Istanbul. #Istanbul #Turkey

 The sleek and stylish Camlica Tower in Istanbul.

-A modern addition to my list of hidden gems in Istanbul, the Camlica Tower is Istanbul’s tallest building as well as the TV and Radio tower.
-It is more than 1200 ft tall which makes it a great place to go up and check out some stunning views of Istanbul.
+Camlica Tower is more than 1200 ft tall, which makes it a great place to go up and check out some stunning views of Istanbul.
 Watching the twinkling night lights of the city from the Camlica Tower is one of the best things to do in Istanbul.

-You can visit the tower from 10:00am – 9:00pm, Monday – Saturday.
+You can visit the tower from 10:00 am – 9:00 pm, Monday – Saturday.
 You can go all the way up to the observation decks on the 33rd and 34th floors.
 The tower also has a restaurant on the 39-40th floors – but this one needs a reservation.
-Be sure to check out their interactive 3D experience which gives you an interesting aerial view of the city.
+Be sure to check out their interactive 3D experience, which gives you an interesting aerial view of the city.
 Find more details and book your tickets on the official website here.

 Istanbul off the beaten path